 Prior to pursuing a career as a therapist, I held several community-based agriculture and outdoor education roles.
 I also spent two years as a Peace Corps volunteer in Nepal focusing on women’s empowerment, sustainable farming, and nutrition initiatives.

 I bring compassion to poignant life transitions that can often feel overwhelming.
 More recently I have worked with Boulder County Probation connecting clients to community resources and mental health services.
 Through my current work in elder care, I support people through the end-of-life stage and the dying process.
 Additionally, I volunteer as a co-facilitator in Colorado prisons where we practice non-violent communication, encourage greater self-awareness, and foster respect for ourselves and others.
 My therapeutic approach is informed by the fundamental importance of human connection.
 I look forward to hearing from you and supporting you in therapy!

-- MA, Clinical Mental Health Counseling: Concentration in Transpersonal Wilderness Therapy, Naropa University (in progress)
+- MA, Clinical Mental Health Counseling: Concentration in Transpersonal Wilderness Therapy, Naropa University

 - BS, Sustainability Science and Asian Studies, Furman University

 - EMDR Basic Training, with the EMDR Institute